RuilinCai-bassomillo/Network-Topology-Viewer/README.md

 ## Function of the program:
 Review the network topology by uploading the network topology json file, we can use [telefornicaTopology.json](./telefornicaTopology.json) and [hacksonPostFullTopology.json](./hacksonPostFullTopology.json) for test

 Click the nodes and links to show the detail json

+Notice: You can view the test screenshots under "./Test Screenshot" in this repo